 Exposure to these behavioural and environmental factors is preventable; modifications in lifestyle could have a large impact in reducing the cancer burden worldwide

 Chronic Lower Respiratory Disease:

 CLRD, or Chronic Lower Respiratory Disease, is a term that includes chronic bronchitis, emphysema, and asthma.
-Smoking cigarettes is the number one contributor to this category of diseases, as with lung cancer.
+Smoking cigarettes are the number one contributor to this category of diseases, as with lung cancer.

 The most common lethal accidents include falls, car accidents, and accidental poisonings.
 Drugs and alcohol lead to a large portion of these deaths.
 Rehab, therapy, and behavioral interventions are forms of mental health help that can prevent some of these accidents.

 Scientists have found that 80% of Alzheimer’s cases have a connection with heart disease.
 This means that monitoring the behaviors that lead to heart disease can also help protect you from Alzheimer’s disease.
-Untreated depression and anxiety, as well as a lack of mental stimulation lead to alzheimer’s as well.
+Untreated depression and anxiety, as well as a lack of mental stimulation, lead to Alzheimer’s well.
 Therapy and mental health help can reduce the risk for this disease.

 Type II Diabetes:

 Type II Diabetes is the most common type of diabetes, making up 90-95% of cases.
 Obesity and a sedentary lifestyle are the two leading causes of this kind of diabetes.
 A disordered immune reaction causes the other type of diabetes, but it is much less common.
 Behavioral interventions are the most effective way to combat obesity.
 Expanding access to these mental health programs would help us reduce our diabetes rates.

 Suicide is a direct result of mental illness.
 The only way to treat and prevent the mental illnesses that lead to suicide is to provide access to mental health help.
 Simple as that.